the-drunk-coder/megra/README.md

 https://github.com/the-drunk-coder/megra/blob/master/Tutorial/old/00b_Installation_old.md

 ## Differences between 1.x and 2.x
+Megra 2.x is a different beast than 1.x, event though most of the core concepts made it over.
 Some features didn't make it over to 2.x because they were too complicated, or caused too much clutter.

 Amongst those are: